-- 1. A M.A.S.T. student will need to meet the requirements of and be accepted by the M.A. in Christian Ministry Admission Committee. - A M.A.C.M. student will need to meet the requirements of and be accepted by the M.A. in Christian Education Admission Committee of
+- 1. A M.A.S.T. student will need to meet the requirements of and be accepted by the M.A. in Christian Ministry Admission Committee. - 2 A M.A.C.M. student will need to meet the requirements of and be accepted by the M.A. in Christian Education Admission Committee.

-MACE 6301 MACM 5301 Introduction to Christian Education (take first semester) Foundations of Christian Ministry MACE 6310 or Church Staff and Member Relations Practicum (S-L) MACM 6393 Christian Ministry Practicum (S-L) (Practicum course to be taken during the last semester the program.
+~ CONTE COONCEC (12 orcan nours) MACE 6301 Introduction to Christian Education (take first semester) MACM 5301 Foundations of Christian Ministry MACM 6309 Shepherding in the 21 st Century MACE 6310 or Church Staff and Member Relations Practicum (S-L) MACM 6393 Christian Ministry Practicum (S-L) (Practicum course to be taken during the last semester of er of the program.
 Must have advisor's approval to register.)